HungTranqm11/bird-classification/README.md

 Non-trainable params: 0
 ```

-In this approach, base model have ... accuracy and ... f1 score on test set
+In this approach, base model have 26% accuracy test set
 ### MobienetV2
 I use pretrain mobienetv2 on imagenet competion with 1000 classes
 #### Freezing all mobienetv2 layers, only train on last classifier layer